ayodeleolurinde/Dell/README.md

 # Dell
-This is my first GitHub repository while learning DevOps
+This is my first GitHub repository while learning DevOps.
+My project will showcase various conditions in